CH EPR FHIR (R4)

 Actor Options

-This national extension restricts the Actor options of the IUA Trial Implementation to comply to the legal requirements of the Swiss EPR.
+This national extension restricts the Actor options of the IUA Trial Implementation to comply with the legal requirements of the Swiss EPR.

 To support automated client configuration the Authorization Server actor SHALL support the Authorization Metadata option.